Ayfri/Kore/README.md

 }
 ```

-There are multiple other new features that I want to add to this project like :
+There are multiple other new features that I want to add to this project :

 - [X] Pre-generating the list of Blocks/Items/Entities/Advancements/... and a lot of other repositories.
 - [X] Pre-generating the list of Sounds/Tags & Advancements using the enum tree generation method.